yash-srivastava19/yash-srivastava19.github.io/index.md

 ## Reseach Papers I Love 📎
 In no particular order, I am listing doen some really awesome reserach papers that in one way or other have helped me think outside of the box.

+ - **[Interpretability in the Wild - IOI Circuit Identification](https://arxiv.org/pdf/2211.00593)** : A very detailed and understandable paper on circuit identification for mechanistic interpretability.
+Highly recommended if you want to understand how to design your own experiments.

   - **[The Hardware Lottery](https://arxiv.org/pdf/2009.06489.pdf)** : Probably one of my favorite papers till day.
 The way Sara Hookor explained how AI/ML research should proceed, and how is it going till now is a real eye opener.
 Highly highly recommend if you want to look at the bigger picture of AI research.

   - **[Scaling Scaling Laws For Board Games](https://arxiv.org/pdf/2104.03113)** : Andy Jones is a genius.
 This paper explained how we can use shorter experiments to predict outcomes of larger experiments - which are resource heavy.
 Highly recommend if you want learn how scale up works in real life.